mcdonoughdigitalclassroom/criticalarchives/_posts/blog/2018-08-01-blog-instructions.md

 	2. Click "propose file change."

 6. **Merge your changes:** Select "Create Pull Request" to propose your changes.
 The admin will approve your changes before the site goes live.

+*7. (Optional): If you want to include an author photo, please email it to Hannah for uploading!*

 ## Step 3: Write your blog post in markdown.